 Chapter 2.
-Installing and removing the switch module
+Installing the switch

-This chapter provides instructions for installing and removing the switch module in the IBM Flex System chassis.
+This chapter provides instructions for installing a switch in the IBM Flex System chassis and for removing a switch from the IBM Flex System chassis.
 See the documentation for your IBM Flex System chassis for information about I/O bay locations and the components that can be installed in them that is specific to your IBM Flex System chassis type.